 133:07:44 Shepard: I think, Fredo, if you'll keep those questions in mind, the best thing for us to do is to get up here and document samples of what I feel is pretty sure Cone ejecta.
 And then, when we head down-Sun, we'll be able to see these subtle variations and rock types a lot better than we are right now.

 [This is a good observation.
 The NASA Public Affairs commentator reports that Al's peak heart rate before this stop was 150 and Ed's was 128.
-Nonetheless, it sounds like Ed is breathing more heavily.]133:08:04 Haise: Roger, Al.
+Nonetheless, it sounds like Ed is breathing more heavily.
+Figure 10-5 in the Apollo 14 Mission Report shows representations of the crew's heart rates during EVA-2.]133:08:04 Haise: Roger, Al.

 [Jones - "I presume that what Al's saying there is that going to the east you're basically seeing the shadowed side of boulders."]